 RUN EIH in Bioeconomy will support and develop its ecosystem to meet these greater RUN-EU objectives and to complement other RUN-EU EIH's.
 EIH in bioeconomy is on development phase.
-Ecosystem between European level researchers, regional developers and business is designed in close co-operation with FASA, other EIH's, RUN-EU Discovery program and RUN plus-project.
+Ecosystem between European level researchers, regional developers and business is designed in close co-operation with FASA, other EIH's and the RUN-EU Discovery program.
 Research cluster Food and Biotechnology and partially Climate Change - Circular Economy & Decarbonization are merged to EIH in bioeconomy as a research body.
 Associated partners and regional business are an important part of EIH's and discussions with their needs are being held.
-Innovation ecosystem and research-based MSc and PhD program development will be done in close co-operation with RUN plus-project.